justinleebehnke/25PieceCubePuzzle/README.md

 that no cells remain empty, every cell must be occupied by a unit from a cell.
 There are 125 cells in the cube.

-After laying the first block, the program will move to the next empty cell and attempt to lay a block using that cell as its starting point.
-If a block is laid it will continue to lay blocks until it reaches an empty cell where none of the 72 ways to lay are valid starting from that cell.
+## How it works
+Starting from the first cell, the program tries to lay a block in the first position of the 72 ways.
+Before laying the block, it checks if the cells of the cube that it will need are already being used by the either the wall of the cube or by another block.
+If the cells it needs are being used, it tries the next option on the list of 72 ways until a valid potential position is found.
+After the first block is laid, the program will check the next cell to see if it is empty.
+If empty, it will require that a block be laid to fill that cell.
+Otherwise, it will move to the next empty cell.

-It will then recurse to the last block laid, remove it from the cube, and attempt to lay a block in the next sequential position of the original 72 available from that same starting cell.
+It will continue to lay blocks in empty cells until it comes to an empty cell where none of the 72 moves are valid.
+The program will then take one step back to the most recently laid block, remove it from the cube, and attempt to lay it down again in the next valid orientation of the remaining 72 that it has not yet attempted.
+Once the program finds a way to get all 25 blocks in the cube, it will halt and print out the current occupancy of each of the 125 cells in the cube.

-This characteristic of not moving past empty cells is what allows the program to so rapidly identify partial combinations as invalid and progress toward a perfect fit such as the one pictured below.
+The characteristic of not moving past empty cells is what allows the program to so rapidly identify partial combinations as invalid and progress toward a perfect fit such as the one pictured below.
 Without this characteristic, the program would have to attempt all of the 25^72 possible combinations and individually check each one for validity.